hk-dev13/doc-envoyou/docs/data-model/overview.md

 # Data Model Overview

-This section describes the core data entities exposed by the EnvoyOU API.
+This section describes the core data entities exposed by the Envoyou API.

 ## Core Entities
 | Entity | Description |